cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 }
 ```

 This query gets _all_ the fields of every post, meaning all that data is already loaded into the cache before we navigate to a Post page.
-You can atatch multipul queries to a component using the `compose` function from the `react-Apollo` package.
+You can attach multiple queries to a component using the `compose` function from the `react-apollo` package.

 ```javascript
 //src/components/sidebar.js